Request Info

 All students pay the same market rate of $750.00 per credit hour regardless of residence.
 In addition, students will be responsible for applicable fees per credit hour as listed below:

-Note: these costs do not include required books and supplies for courses.
-Costs are subject to change.
+Note: Costs do not include required books and supplies for courses and are subject to change.

 Course Descriptions